WasilewM/23Z-INZ/docs/docs/PaaS/paas.md

 CALL mysql.az_replication_change_master('<master_host>', '<master_user>', '<master_password>', <master_port>, '<master_log_file>', <master_log_pos>, '<master_ssl_ca>');
 ```
 Here is an explanation for the values placeholders:
 - `<master_host>` - represents the name of the first database.
 In our case this name is `paas-spring-mysql-db.mysql.database.azure.com`
 - `<master_user>` - user which will be used to replicate the data from the first database (called master) to the current database (called slave).
 We have specified the name of this user in the `varaibles.sh` file in the `MYSQL_REPLICATION_USER` variable
 - `<master_password>` - password that will be used by the replication user.
 We have specified this value in the `varaibles.sh` file in the `MYSQL_REPLICATION_PASSWORD` variable
 - `<master_port>` - MySQL Database default connection port is `3306` and because we haven't changed it, we can use it here
 - `<master_log_file>` - name of the file use for logging that we have checked earlier.
-This is the value present in the `File` column we have received when we have checked the master status on the first database.
+This is the value present in the `File` column we have received when we have checked the master status on the first database
 - `<master_log_pos>` - position in binary log that we have checked earlier.
-This is the value present in the `Position` column we have received when we have checked the master status on the first database.
+This is the value present in the `Position` column we have received when we have checked the master status on the first database
 To sum up all the above our query looks like this:
 ```mysql
 CALL mysql.az_replication_change_master('paas-spring-mysql-db.mysql.database.azure.com', 'repl', 'repl#789', 3306, 'mysql-bin.000001', 1855, @cert);